 All complaints reviewed by the Commission must be in written form and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
 This can be accomplished by filing the ACCSC Complaint Form.

 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
 Please direct all inquiries to:

-Accrediting Commission of Career Schools and Colleges 2101 Wilson Boulevard, Suite 302 Arlington, VA 22201 (703) 247-4212 www.accsc.org
+Accrediting Commission of Career Schools and Colleges 2101 Wilson Boulevard, Suite 302, Arlington, VA 22201 (703) 247-4212 www.accsc.org | complaints@accsc.org

-A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting Campus Director or online at www.accsc.org.
+A copy of the ACCSC Complaint Form is available at the school and may be obtained by contacting complaints@accsc.org.